Panel of Lois Lane meeting Superman from Action Comics #1 © 1938 DC Comics.

 Then I headed over to Mark Evanier's blog News from ME.
-After reading Mark's obit of Archie writer George Gladir, I refreshed the page and discovered his brief note on Ebert's passing.
-I said, out loud to nobody but myself and the computer screen, "Oh crap."
+After reading his obit of Archie writer George Gladir, I refreshed the page and discovered his brief note on Ebert's passing.
+I swore out loud to nobody but myself and the computer screen.
 Ebert's open letter, noting the 46th anniversary this week of his employment at The Chicago Sun-Times and looking ahead to an expansion of rogerebert.com and other ventures, hadn't sounded like the words of a man who expected to leave this world days later.

 Twitter | Facebook | Tumblr